solidarychain/solidarychain-development-monorepo/README.md

 ## Advice Read Links

-> tip: we advice to follow bellow links, before follow this readme, and spin of the network, and projects
+> tip: we advice to read [Covalent Links](#covalent-links) links, before follow this readme, and spin of the network, and projects

 ### Covalent Links